postalserver/docs/content/en/install/upgrade-to-v2.md

 <b>Important:</b> use the latest versions of these rather than simply just installing the latest package available from your operating system vendor's repositories.
 Instructions are linked above.
 </alert>

 If you're running an old or unsupported version of your operating system, you may wish to use this as an opportunity to upgrade.
-The method for doing so is outside of the scope of these documentation.
+The method for doing so is outside of the scope of this documentation.

 ## Stopping Postal